-Level I: For students new to yoga or to the Iyengar approach, as well as those who want to concentrate on the fundamental postures.
+Level I: For students new to yoga or to the Iyengar approach, as well as those who want to concentrate on fundamental postures.

 Gentle: A less rigorous, moderately paced class for new and experienced students.
 Well-suited to those with minimal mobility, recovering from illness or injury, or chronic issues of fatigue.

-Props: We take advantage of the studio's full complement of yoga props -- blocks, belts, blankets, bolsters, chairs, straps and rope wall -- to support, align and deepen our experience of all categories of asana: standing and restorative poses, forward and backward extensions, and inversions.
+Using Props to Deepen Your Practice: We take advantage of the studio's full complement of yoga props -- blocks, belts, blankets, bolsters, chairs, straps and rope wall -- to support, align and deepen our experience of all categories of asana: standing and restorative poses, forward and backward extensions, and inversions.